Leeds Arts University has exchange agreements with other universities across Europe (Erasmus+) and worldwide, for example in the USA and Hong Kong.

 - Study at one of the UK’s highest ranked independent specialist art institutions with a vibrant community of like-minded creatives

-- Full credit transfer to your home university is usually possible
+- Full credit transfer to your home university

 - You can enjoy a full programme of welcome, orientation and social events for visiting and international students